jontykennedy/date-trainer/README.md

 # date-trainer

-Python script to calculate the day for a given date
+Python script to help you train being able to calculate the day for any given date